Biden, Saudi crown prince begin big meeting with fist bump

 Biden was greeted by Mecca’s governor, Prince Khalid bin Faisal, and Saudi Arabia’s ambassador to the U.S., Princess Reema bint Bandar, and then walked down a lavender carpet that led to the limousine that whisked him to the palace.

-The president was scheduled to sit down with King Salman, the 86-year-old monarch who has suffered from poor health, including two hospitalizations this year.
-Then he was to participate in a broader meeting including Prince Mohammed, the presumed heir to the throne who is known by his initials MBS.
+The president sat down with King Salman, the 86-year-old monarch who has suffered from poor health, including two hospitalizations this year.
+Journalists were not allowed into the room, but the Saudis released video of Biden shaking hands with the king while the crown prince looked on.

+Afterward, Biden and Prince Mohammed held a broader meeting with several advisers.
+The two men sat across from each other, an arrangement that burnished the perception that they are counterparts.
+It’s an image that the crown prince, known by his initials MBS, has been eager to foster as he solidifies his path to the throne after sidelining, detaining and seizing the assets of royal rivals and critics.

-The visit may already be seen as a win for Prince Mohammed.
-His rise to power has ushered in a new era for the kingdom as it works to build a homegrown military and weapons industry, wean itself from reliance on oil for revenue and build ties with Israel and other nations as a hedge against the perception that the U.S. is a less reliable security partner.
+So far, his rise to power has ushered in a new era for the kingdom as it works to build a homegrown military and weapons industry, wean itself from reliance on oil for revenue and build security relationships to defend against Iran.

-The meeting with Biden could bestow greater legitimacy on the crown prince's plans and his path to the throne.

-There's been considerable speculation about both the choreography and the substance of how Biden, who had vowed as a presidential candidate to treat the Saudis as a "pariah" for their human rights record, would go about interacting with Prince Mohammed
+There had been considerable speculation about both the choreography and the substance of how Biden, who had vowed as a presidential candidate to treat the Saudis as a "pariah" for their human rights record, would go about interacting with Prince Mohammed.

-Asked if Biden would shake hands with him, a senior administration official demurred and noted the White House is “focused on the meetings, not the greetings.”
+Access for journalists was limited.
+The White House traveling press corps was not present when Biden fist bumped the crown prince, and reporters were only briefly allowed into their meeting.
+Almost none of their remarks could be heard.
+Biden did not answer when reporters asked if he still considered Saudi Arabia a “pariah,” nor did Prince Mohammed respond to a shouted question whether he would apologize to Khashoggi's family.

+Before arriving in Saudi Arabia, Biden would not say if he would raise the issue directly with Prince Mohammed, and he did not do so within earshot of reporters on Friday.

 “My views on Khashoggi have been absolutely, positively clear.
-And I have never been quiet about talking about human rights,” Biden has said.
+And I have never been quiet about talking about human rights,” Biden said earlier this week.
 “The reason I’m going to Saudi Arabia, though, is much broader.
 It’s to promote U.S. interests — promote U.S. interests in a way that I think we have an opportunity to reassert what I think we made a mistake of walking away from: our influence in the Middle East.”

 Biden arrived in the Red Sea port city of Jeddah on the third day of a four-day swing through the Middle East.
 He spent the first two days meeting with Israeli officials and traveled to the West Bank on Friday to meet with Palestinian Authority President Mahmoud Abbas and others before flying to Saudi Arabia.